GreptimeTeam/greptimedb/tests/README.md

 Sqlness supports Kafka WAL.
 You can either provide a Kafka cluster or let sqlness to start one for you.

-To run test with kafka, you need pass the option `-w kafka`.
+To run test with kafka, you need to pass the option `-w kafka`.
 If no other options are provided, sqlness will use `conf/kafka-cluster.yml` to start a Kafka cluster.
 This requires `docker` and `docker-compose` commands in your environment.

 Otherwise, you can additionally pass the your existing kafka environment to sqlness with `-k` option.
 E.g.: